You can expect to get fair market value in 21 days if you sell you house at auction. Most homes sell at auction within 45 days.

 *quick cash companies may conduct municipal lien searches to uncover any code violations, or open or expired permits issues that are associated with residential real estate

-Maybe you’re most comfortable handling the sale of your house yourself.
+Maybe you’re most comfortable handling the sale of your house yourself, or perhaps there are some extenuating circumstances.
 This could potentially save you money on a realtor’s commission and you get to oversee everything.
 This can be pretty rewarding monetarily, though, overseeing the entire process without professional experience can be a pretty big time suck.
 So how fast (or slow) would it be selling FSBO?

 To put it simply, If you are planning to do all the work without an extensive network and the negotiation skills of a professional realtor, it’s very likely going to take you double the time it would with a realtor.
 The reality is, these professionals spend years getting all the paperwork and steps down pat, so it can be done quickly.